baruka99-lab/BTCPuzzleSingleAddress/README.md

 cd BTCPuzzSingleAdd
 Modify Target Address (Optional):
 Open the script (BTCPuzz.py) in a text editor and update the target_address variable to the Bitcoin address you want to search for.
-Change the start_ranges and end_ranges to the ranges that correspond to the address of the puzzle you have chosen

 Run the Program:
 Execute the script using the following command: